christyheaton/PyCon2018_GISTutorial/README.md

 activate geopandasenv  # Windows.
 ```

-* To open the Jupyter Notebooks included in this tutorial, in your Anaconda Prompt navigated to the Notebook directory, type in:
+* To open the Jupyter Notebooks included in this tutorial, in your Anaconda prompt navigated to the Notebook directory, type in:

 ```bash
 jupyter notebook